MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 - If you want to see material colors on your final product, you need to send your 3D model through a transcoder before optimizing it further.
 [This 3ds Max tutorial](3ds-max.md) walks you through the optimization and conversion process.

-## View a 3D model in Dynamics 365 Guides and Power Apps
+## View a 3D model in Dynamics 365 Guides or Power Apps

 After you've prepared a 3D model, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps